Skip to content

 jule

-Means that a write accepted fewer bytes than requested but failed to throw an explicit error.
+It means that a write accepted fewer bytes than requested but failed to return an explicit error.
+Mutation is undefined behavior.

 jule